 We eventually went with a Cambridge based card printing company called Ivory Graphics who were really helpful, super friendly and very professional.
 They guided us through the process and even highlighted a few errors which we quickly corrected.
 It’s important you can talk to your printers on the phone so China, whom may seem cheaper to start with, did not work for us, if you have a problem you need to be able to talk to someone and Ivory worked out pretty much the same price per pack.

 Expansion packs and additional rules

-- Make sure you stick to the original idea as it’s easy to get side tracked and once you get into the production you can lose site of the original game idea.
+- Make sure you stick to the original idea as it’s easy to get sidetracked and once you get into the production you can lose sight of the original game idea.

 - Look around for quality playing card printers, we found there are a lot of cheap card printers out there and this will kill your brand and your pocket, better to pay a little more for a quality product.
 Get them to send samples first.

 - Don’t always look at the competition or you’ll never get going and keep your enthusiasm fresh.
 Check the name as this could be a copyright problem.
 Thanks to www.own-it.org for their free start-up advice on IP and copyright of the game.

 - Don’t give up!
 Once you start a project it’s sometimes hard to find the mojo to finish it (if it’s ever really finished).
 Take a break then come back to the project if it starts to become a grind as it will be worth it in the end.